huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_product.md

   + **RW**: readable and writable.

 * `description` - (Optional, String) Specifies the description of the parameter.
 The description contains a maximum of 128 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `min` - (Optional, String) Specifies the min value of the parameter when the `type` is **int** or **decimal**.